andylincoln/lincolncroughwell.family/README.md

-# gatsby-starter-default
+# lincolncroughwell.family
-The default Gatsby starter.

-For an overview of the project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/).
+The wedding website of Andy Lincoln and Sarah Croughwell made with GatsbyJS.

 ## Install